BreadxPeat/Deep-Learning-based-AD-detection/Readme.md

-This is a deep learning course project
-Created by a team of 4 students
+Designing a deep learning model to Predicting the Onset of Alzheimer's Disease from MRI Images